-The job specification is a brief version of the job description and will help you narrow the focus of your interview team when you are hiring an employee for the role.
+The job specification is a brief version of the job description and will help you narrow the focus of your interview team questions and priorities when you are hiring an employee to fill this role.
 It is also useful for job postings because it helps you zero in on the really critical components of the job.

 Later, when an employee starts a new job, it's an easy document for the manager to share and utilize as a tool to create goals and objectives and set priorities with the employee.
 The job specification document is just generally more approachable and usable than a full-length job description.

 Use the Job Specification to Attract Candidates for Your Role